dhananjaisharma10/Deep-Q-Learning/README.md

-# HW2 RL
-Homework 2 for Deep Reinforcement Learning and Control
+# Deep Q-learning and Value and Policy iteration

 This repository implements [DQN](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf), and Value Iteration and Policy Iteration as given in [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/bookdraft2017nov5.pdf).